poraif/programming-assignment-generative-art/README.md

 # programming-assignment-generative-art
 My first programming assignment, completed February 2023.
-This is a generative art piece, written in Java for use on the Processing environment.w
+This is a generative art piece, written in Java for using the Processing framework.

 ## Introduction
 This simple piece of generative art acts like an interactive graphic, with various components tracking the user's mouse and other actions occuring upon key press.